Tanzania Country Summary

 Bribery & Corruption

 Tanzania has established laws and institutions to combat corruption, including the Prevention and Combating of Corruption Bureau and the Ethics Secretariat, but corruption remains a significant issue across various sectors.
-Despite efforts such as the National Anti-Corruption Strategy and the implementation of electronic services to reduce opportunities for corrupt practices, public perception of corruption remains high, with Transparency International scoring Tanzania 38 out of 100 in 2022.
-Critics argue that while initiatives exist, deeper structural issues continue to allow corruption to thrive, affecting investment and public trust.
+Despite efforts such as the National Anti-Corruption Strategy and the implementation of electronic services to limit human interaction, public perception of corruption is still high, with Transparency International scoring Tanzania 38 out of 100 for corruption perception in 2022.
+Critics argue that while initiatives exist, deeper structural issues continue to allow corruption to thrive, impacting investment and governance.

 Economy

 Tanzania achieved lower-middle income country status in July 2020, supported by two decades of sustained economic growth and a diverse economy resilient to external shocks.
-Despite facing challenges from global crises, the economy is recovering, with growth projected at 5.4 percent in 2024, aided by sound fiscal policies and rich natural resources.
-The government actively encourages foreign direct investment, although investors encounter regulatory challenges and bureaucratic inefficiencies.
+Despite facing challenges from global crises, the economy is recovering, with growth projected to reach 5.4 percent in 2024, aided by sound fiscal policies and rich natural resources.

-Tanzania's investment climate is characterized by a government that actively welcomes foreign direct investment (FDI) as part of its industrialization agenda.
-However, investors face challenges such as regulatory bureaucracy, inconsistent tax administration, and land acquisition issues.
-Recent reforms, including the 2022 Investment Act, aim to improve the investment environment by enhancing the role of the Tanzania Investment Centre and streamlining processes, although significant legislative obstacles remain.
+Tanzania's investment climate is characterized by a government that actively welcomes foreign direct investment (FDI) while facing challenges such as regulatory bureaucracy, inconsistent tax administration, and land acquisition issues.
+Recent reforms, including the 2022 Investment Act, aim to enhance the investment environment by streamlining processes and improving coordination among government agencies.
+However, significant legislative obstacles remain, particularly in sectors like mining and natural resources, which continue to deter potential investors.

 Buy Full Tanzania Report